marcuskober/marcuskober.github.io/content/english/blog/2023-05-24-elevate-your-plugin-development-with-hook-driven-development.md

 ---
-title: Elevate Your Plugin Development with Hook-Driven-Development
+title: "Elevate Your Plugin Development with Hook-Driven-Development"
+description: "After the previous article in this series was very technical, today we'll take a breather and indulge in a slightly more theoretical piece.
+Our topic is Hook-Driven-Development and why you too should implement it in your plugins."
-excerpt: After the previous article in this series was very technical, today we'll take a breather and indulge in a slightly more theoretical piece.
-Our topic is Hook-Driven-Development and why you too should implement it in your plugins.
+summary: "After the previous article in this series was very technical, today we'll take a breather and indulge in a slightly more theoretical piece.
+Our topic is Hook-Driven-Development and why you too should implement it in your plugins."
 date: 2023-05-24
 categories: ["Modern PHP in WP plugins"]
 tags: ["event-driven"]